-A guide to publishing a successful ebook
+A guide to publishing a successful e-book

 I have been writing technical articles since 2004, but never really thought about monetizing my work until two years ago.
 I own more than a dozen websites, and it really becomes hard to maintain all of them.
-In the 4th Quarter of 2010, I have started selling advertisements on Web Hosting Resources, and Geolocation websites and started generating passive income from them on a monthly basis.
-Due to time it takes to find quality advertisers, and running and maintaining of an Ad server is somewhat troublesome; I have decided to convert all of my Ads into Google Adsense.
+In the 4th Quarter of 2010, I started selling advertisements on Web Hosting Resources, and Geolocation websites and started generating passive income from them on a monthly basis.
+Due to the time it takes to find quality advertisers, and running and maintaining an Ad server is somewhat troublesome; I have decided to convert all of my Ads into Google Adsense.
 I have been running Google Adsense for nearly 8 months, and I am pretty happy with its results as compared to other advertisement networks I've tried including Adbrite and Chitika.

 1. Why would you write an ebook?

-Writing a book requires a lot of research, upfront planning and hard work.
+Writing a book requires a lot of research, upfront planning, and hard work.
 Why would you consider writing an ebook?
 Every author has different reasons for writing one, but here are a few good reasons why you might want to write one.

 1. You may want to encourage your website visitors to subscribe to your mailing list.
 You may use the opt-in email list to send newsletters and special offers to your subscribers.

-2. You may want to build additional traffic to your web site by offering a free ebook.
+2. You may want to build additional traffic to your website by offering a free ebook.

-3. You may wish to monetize your work by selling it on your website, or offer it on Kindle Marketplace.
+3. You may wish to monetize your work by selling it on your website or offer it on Kindle Marketplace.

 4. Publishing an ebook on your website will strengthen your authority with your website visitors.